aiidateam/aiida-tutorials/docs/pages/2019_Ljubljana/sections/setup.rst

 -  Install the `PuTTY SSH client <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_.

--  Run PuTTYGen

-   -  Load the ``aiida_tutorial_NN`` private key (button "Load").
-You may need to choose to show "All files (*.*)", and select the file without any extension (Type: File).
-   -  In the same window, click on "Save private Key", and save the key with the name ``aiida_tutorial_NN.ppk`` (don't specify a password).

--  Run Pageant

-   -  It will add a new icon near the clock, in the bottom right of your screen.
-   -  Right click on this Pageant icon, and click on “View Keys”.
-   -  Click on "Add key" and select the ``aiida_tutorial_NN.ppk`` you saved a few steps above.

 -  Run PuTTY

    -  Put the given IP address as hostname, type ``aiidatutorial`` in "Saved Sessions" and click "Save".
    -  Go to Connection > Data and put ``max`` as autologin username.
    -  Go to Connection > SSH > Tunnels, type ``8888`` in the
       "Source Port" box, type ``localhost:8888`` in "Destination" and click "Add".
    -  Repeat the previous step for port ``5000`` instead of ``8888``.
    -  Go back to the "Session" screen, select "aiidatutorial" and click "Save"
    -  Finally, click "Open" (and click "Yes" on the putty security alert